-The MICs Group of Health Services partnership (MICs) was established to increase opportunities for collaboration between its member hospitals in the sharing of costs and provision of health services.
+The MICs Group of Health Services (MICs) partnership was established to increase opportunities for collaboration between its member hospitals in the sharing of costs and provision of health services.
 The present participating hospital are Bingham Memorial Hospital in Matheson Ontario, Anson General Hospital in Iroquois Falls Ontario and Lady Minto Hospital in Cochrane Ontario.
+Seperate audited financial statements are prepared by each hospital and are not consolidated with the partnership.
 Other than direct charges for specific salaries and benefits at actual cost, share of costs to participating hospitals is determined by a formula agreed to by the Board on a cost-recovery basis.
 The partnership is a not-for-profit organization and, as such, is exempt from income taxes under the Income Tax Act (Canada).